How To Start Skateboarding With No Experience

-What this means is that knowing in your head what you’re doing and exactly how to move your body to do it is useful to learn tricks faster.
+What this means is that knowing in your head what you’re doing and exactly how to move your body is useful to learn tricks faster.
 Part of confidence comes from knowing what you’re doing.
 Skateboarding requires confidence to land tricks.

-If you are trying a trick and are just doing the same thing over and over, go try another trick before going back to try the one you were working on.
-Ride around before coming back to try the trick you are working on landing.
+If you are trying a trick and are doing the same thing over and over, but not landing it, go try another trick before going back to the one you were working on.
+Ride around and clear your mind.
 Or maybe do your trick in a line with a few other tricks before it.
+The momentum of landing tricks in a row really helps.
 Keep it fun when you can even when you’re struggling to land a trick.
-Getting a trick down is worth the struggle, keep trying!
+Getting a trick down is worth the struggle though, so keep trying!

 After skateboarding maneuvers are done enough times, the body actually remembers the motions for you-this is called muscle memory.
 After doing a motion like the pop, jump, slide, and land of the ollie so many times, your body will remember exactly what to do.
 It will automatically know when you need to start sliding your foot forward and how to land on the bolts.
 It takes time to develop muscle memory.